 At the end of the video, Andrea gave a few more options for those of us who want more.
 She suggested the Il Makiage Mineralized Bronzing Powder in Waka Waka for those who want to contour and bronze.

 She also recommends the RMS Magic Luminizer highlighter.
-Using a highlighter is my number one secret for my dullest skin days.
-One of my budget favourites is the Loreal Paris Magic Lumi Primer.
+Using a highlighter is my number one secret for my dull skin days.
+One of my budget favorites is the Loreal Paris Magic Lumi Primer.
 It’s technically a primer but IMHO it works better as a subtle highlighter.

 Setting spray – not compulsory but adds to skin luminosity

 Andrea finished with a MAC Prep +Prime Fix Spray.
-I don’t usually use setting sprays on a daily basis but it can add on to helping your skin look more dewy and luminous.
+I don’t usually use setting sprays but it can help your skin look more dewy and luminous.

 To wrap up

-There you go, some makeup tips to help you look energetic and radiant on those tired mom skin days.
-The main thing to remember is to look as natural as possible and not to overdo your makeup.
+I hope you enjoyed the video and makeup tips to help you look energetic and radiant on those zombie days.
+The main thing to remember is to look as natural as possible and not overdo your makeup.
 If you want to know how to build a basic makeup kit, read this article.

 Do you have any tips for other warm-toned women?
 Share it with us in the comments below.